For F.N.B. Corporation [FNB], Stephens sees a rise to $14.50. What next?

 Trading performance analysis for FNB stock

 F.N.B.
-Corporation [FNB] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.26.
-With this latest performance, FNB shares dropped by -2.20% in over the last four-week period, additionally sinking by -39.21% over the last 6 months – not to mention a drop of -31.55% in the past year of trading.
+Corporation [FNB] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 25.63.
+With this latest performance, FNB shares gained by 30.99% in over the last four-week period, additionally sinking by -21.53% over the last 6 months – not to mention a drop of -16.87% in the past year of trading.

 F.N.B.
 Corporation [FNB]: A deeper dive into fundamental analysis